Pixelguin/P4G-CEP-docs/docs/troubleshooting.md

 ### Reloaded-II isn't reading the right Apps/Mods folders.

-Reloaded-II keeps a file in AppData (ReloadedII.json) that tracks a single folder each for Apps, Mods, and Plugins.
+Reloaded II keeps a file in AppData (ReloadedII.json) that tracks a single folder each for Apps, Mods, and Plugins.
 This is necessary for its functionality, but it means **you can only have one Reloaded-II folder on your computer**.

-* To reset Reloaded-II's folder paths, delete every Reloaded-II folder on your computer except the one you want to keep, then launch the remaining **Reloaded-II.exe**.
+* To reset Reloaded II's folder paths, delete every Reloaded II folder on your computer except the one you want to keep, then launch the remaining **Reloaded-II.exe**.

 ----

-## Aemulus Package Manager
+## Aemulus

 ### I can't find AemulusPackageManager.exe.
 Your antivirus software probably deleted it.